-- 2.4.1 Every contract awarded must be in writing and, wherever practicable, on terms agreed by the council and consistent with any council terms of trading and contain full details of the contract documents and contract terms.
-All Strategic Procurement contracts for supplies and services and those works contracts whose contract value is £200,000 or more must be executed on behalf of the council under seal as a deed. - 2.4.2 All other contracts over £25,000 must be signed by at least two authorised officers of the lead contract officer's department.
+2.4.1 Every contract awarded must be in writing and, wherever practicable, on terms agreed by the council and consistent with any council terms of trading and contain full details of the contract documents and contract terms.
+All Strategic Procurement contracts for supplies and services and those works

-2.4.3 All contracts must wherever practicable be signed or sealed before contract commencement and in accordance with the procedures set out in the Procurement Guidance.
+- contracts whose contract value is £200,000 or more must be executed on behalf of the council under seal as a deed. - 2.4.2 All other contracts over £25,000 must be signed by at least two authorised officers of the lead contract officer's department. - 2.4.3 All contracts must wherever practicable be signed or sealed before contract commencement and in accordance with the procedures set out in the Procurement Guidance.

-2.4 Record keeping
+2.5 Record keeping

-- 2.5.1 Chief officers must ensure that the following records are kept: - a detailed contract file for each contract, including the Estimated Contract Value and, for all contracts with an Estimated Contract Value of £100,000 or more, all tender opening records where e-procurement is not used - all decisions made, reasons for them and actions taken in relation to procurement processes and contracts - all documents and reports relating to procurement processes and contracts. - 2.5.2 Chief officers must ensure that all contracts with an Estimated Contract Value of £5,000 or more are recorded on the council's contract register via the eprocurement system.
+- 2.5.1 Chief officers must ensure that the following records are kept: - a detailed contract file for each contract, including the Estimated Contract Value and, for all contracts with an Estimated Contract Value of £100,000 or more, all tender opening records where e-procurement is not used - all decisions made, reasons for them and actions taken in relation to procurement processes and contracts - all documents and reports relating to procurement processes and contracts, including the signed contract. - 2.5.2 Where the Estimated Contract Value is £25,000 or more, these records must be kept on the e-procurement system. - 2.5.3 Chief officers must ensure that all contracts with an Estimated Contract Value of £5,000 or more are included on the council's contract register via the eprocurement system.

-2.5 Lead contract officer
+2.6 Lead contract officer